 If you or someone you know has been charged with false imprisonment, proceed carefully.
-Connect with an experienced criminal defense attorney at O'Malley and Sawyer, LLC at 303-830-0880.
+Connect with an experienced criminal defense attorney at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Wade Lambert